s1krace/risker/README.md

 # Risker by Race 🛡️

-## Enjoy a Seamless Browsing Experience! 🌟
+## Have a Smooth Browsing Experience! 🌟

-Are you tired of those annoying risk/warning pop-ups and sneaky affiliate links on Chinese shopping agent sites?
-Risker by Race is here to make your browsing experience smooth and hassle-free!
-This lightweight Chrome extension automatically removes those pesky reminders and cleans up URLs, giving you a cleaner, faster browsing experience.
+Fed up with those annoying risk/warning pop-ups and affiliate links on Chinese shopping agent sites?
+Risker by Race is here to ensure your browsing experience is smooth and hassle-free!
+This Chrome extension is light and removes those pesky reminders automatically, cleaning up URLs and giving you a cleaner, faster browsing experience.

 ## ✨ Key Features

-* **Automatic Pop-Up Removal:** Say goodbye to intrusive risk/warning pop-ups on supported sites.
+* **Auto Pop-Up Remover:** Eliminate obstructive risk/warning pop-ups on supported sites.
-* **Clean URLs:** Strip away affiliate tracking codes for straightforward, clean links.
+* **Clean Links:** Eliminate affiliate tracking codes for tidy, simple links.
-* **Discreet Notifications:** Stay informed with subtle, terminal-style notifications that don't disrupt your flow.
+* **Unobtrusive Notifications:** Receive notification with subtle, terminal-style notifications that will not get in your way.
-* **Efficient Performance:** Runs silently in the background, ensuring your browser stays fast and responsive.
+* **Lightweight Performance:** Runs unobtrusively in the background so your browser stays fast and responsive.
-* **Privacy-First:** No tracking of your browsing data.
-Everything operates locally on your browser.
+* **Privacy-Focused:** Does not track any of your browsing data.
+It all occurs locally within your browser.
-* **No Redirects:** Direct access to the content you want, without any detours.
+* **No Redirects:** Go straight to the content you want, without detours.
-* **Completely Free:** Enjoy all features without any hidden costs or subscriptions.
+* **Completely Free:** Use all features with no secret fees or subscriptions.

 ## 🎯 Supported Websites